 The State will continue to "pick up" a six percent (6%) (average employee contribution to the Public Employees Retirement Fund) for the employee members participating in the Public Employees Retirement System.
-Such State "pick up" or payment of employee member monthly contributions to the system shall continue for the length of this Agreement.
+Such State "pick up" or payment of employee member monthly contributions to the system shall continue for the length of this agreement.

 Section 2.
-Salary.
+Security Salary (non-strikeable).

-Effective July 1, 2001, salary schedules will be increased by two and one-half percent (2 1/2%) as a cost-of-living adjustment.
+Effective July 01, 2001, salary schedules will be increased by two and one-half percent (2 1/2%) as a cost of living adjustment.

-Effective July 1, 2002, the salary schedules will be increased by three percent (3%) as a cost-of-living adjustment.
-Should the Employer average insurance premium subsidy for plan year 2003 exceed \$85.00 per eligible employee above the Employer subsidy for plan year 2003, the parties agree to delay implementation of the effective date of the July 2002 by one (1) month or as agreed to by the parties, consistent with the AFSCME Central Table Agreement.
+Effective July 01, 2002, salary schedules will be increased by three percent (3%) as a cost of living adjustment.
+Should the employer average insurance premium subsidy for the plan year 2003 exceed \$85 per eligible employee above the Employer subsidy for plan year 2002, the parties agree to delay implementation of the effective date of the February 2003 by one month or as agreed to by the parties, consistent with the AFSCME Central Table Agreement.